JonSteinn/SudokuCSP/README.md

 * Conflict-directed Backjumping search
 This is an assignment in the course `Informed Search Methods in AI` at Reykjavík University.

+## Report
+A report about this project can be found [here](https://github.com/JonSteinn/SudokuCSP/raw/master/report/report.pdf).

 ## Install dev dependencies
 ```sh
 # unix